EdvardSire/keyboard/README.md

 ![Special-layer keyboard](/images/keyboard-layout-special-layer.png)

+This is surprisingly easy to adapt to and I actually prefer this parenthesis-layout over QWERTY's.

 ## Arrow keys and Function keys

-Other small keyboard usually have the arrow keys in the bottom right corner, but I think it's much more efficient and comfortable to have them on the home row.
-Since the Arrow keys only require 3 fingers, using the pinkie finger is natural.
-The key under apostrophe (') was natural and convenient.
-I later realized that I needed Function keys (surprise, surprise), but they were easy to just dump on the left side of the Arrow keys.
+Other small keyboard usually have the arrow keys in the bottom right corner.
+This keyboard footprint doesn't allow for that, but I don't mind because I think it can be done better.
+Like with the numbers i find it efficient to not have to move from the home row, and since the arrow keys only require three fingers I can use the right pinky to momentary switch layers.
+I later placed function keys on the left side of this almost empty layer.

 ![Arrows keyboard](/images/keyboard-layout-arrows-initial.png)